 Position: Central midfielder

 Another product of the LA Galaxy academy, Mendez signed a professional contract with Freiburg in October 2018.
 A month later, he netted eight times at the CONCACAF U20 Championship – including twice in the final against Mexico – and got six assists.
-He was named 2018 U.S. Soccer Young Male Player of the Year as a result, and has scored three goals in 12 matches for Freiburg’s U19 team this season.
+He was named 2018 U.S. Soccer Young Male Player of the Year as a result, and scored three goals in 12 matches for Freiburg’s U19 team in the 2018/19 season.
 The left-footed midfielder from Los Angeles made his professional debut with Galaxy II before completing his switch to Germany.

 Bayern initially brought in Richards as part on a one-year loan agreement, but the defending Bundesliga champions and league leaders signed him on a permanent basis in January.
-The defender has already played in glamour friendlies for Bayern’s first team against Juventus, Manchester City and Paris Saint-Germain, and he has featured 21 times for the U19s this season.
+The defender has already played in glamour friendlies for Bayern’s first team against Juventus, Manchester City and Paris Saint-Germain, and he featured 21 times for the U19s this season.
 From Birmingham, Alabama, Richards was formerly at FC Dallas, who last year penned a partnership agreement with the record German champions.

 Watch: See what Richards was hoping for when he signed for Bayern

 From Petaluma in California, Scott joined Cologne in July 2017 and will have been relieved to see the Billy Goats seal a swift return to the top flight earlier this month.
 Although he trains with them often, the teenager has yet to feature for Cologne’s first team.
 Having turned pro rather than take up an offer to play at the University of Virginia, however, he featured 13 times for the Bundesliga 2 winners’ reserve side this season.
 The former De Anza player was the third-choice goalkeeper for the USMNT at the 2017 U20 World Cup in South Korea, acting as a back-up to Hertha Berlin’s Jonathan Klinsmann.